FrankBijnen/MakeGmap/README.md

 Build Garmin maps from OSM data.

 - The created maps can be used in Garmin BaseCamp and Mapsource.
-- Device files created will be accepted by most Garmin units that allow custom maps.
+- Maps created (.img format) can be loaded onto compatible GPS units.

 Units tested and working:
 - Dakota 20